rudidude86/gura-lang.github.io/documents/Data-Type.md

 ## {{ page.chapter }}.1.
 About Data Type

-A value has a corresponding Data Type that manages its behavior and properties.
+A value has a corresponding Data Type that defines its behavior and properties.

-Each Data Type is assigned with a type name, which usually appears in argument list of function call.
+Each Data Type is bound with a type name, which usually appears in argument list of function call.

 Name spaces for Data Type are completely isolated